JackJey/trust-token-demo/README.md

 or download, build and run it yourself.

 Find out more: [Getting started with Trust Tokens](https://web.dev/trust-tokens/).

----

-**Please note: this demo does not provide code suitable for production use.
-The Trust Tokens API is still experimental, and is undergoing an [origin trial](https://web.dev/origin-trials) in Chrome.
-The Trust Tokens API and this demo may change without notice at any time.**

-**Also be aware that the demo enables both [issuance and redemption](https://github.com/WICG/trust-token-api#trust-token-issuance), whereas in real-world applications, issuers (sites that issue tokens) are likely to be different from redeemers (sites that redeem tokens).**

-**This is not a Google product.**

----

 ## Install and run this demo